• Skip to primary navigation

 🥡 Storage

-The salad will happily sit in the fridge for up to 3 days.
+The salad will keep in the fridge for up to 3 days.
 It's a great make-ahead recipe, as you can prep it all the day before.

-If you are making it the day before, don't mix through the salad dressing until just before serving.
-You can make the dressing up the day before, and store it in a jam jar in the fridge.
+If you are making it the day before, don't mix in the salad dressing until just before serving.
+You can make the dressing the day before and store it in a jam jar in the fridge.
 This will ensure the couscous salad will taste as fresh as possible.

 😋Related recipes